lolsZz/perplexity-mcp/README.md

 # MCP-researcher Server

-Your own research assistant inside of cline!
-Utilizes Perplexity's new Sonar API to get docs, create up to date api routes, and check deprecated code while you create features with other LLMS (say through openrouter).
+Your own research assistant inside of Cline!
+Utilizes Perplexity's new Sonar Pro API to get docs, create up-to-date api routes, and check deprecated code while you create features with Cline.

 ## Tools